wesbick/Root_paper/README.md

 Directories:

+Full_Analyses: contains and Rmarkdown document for all statistics run for the manuscript and the environmental file used for PERMANOVA in PRIMER-E with PerMANOVA+

+Raw_Data: contains all raw data files needed to run analyses (wih the exception of sequence data available in SRA)

 MOTHUR: contains all files necessary to run MOTHUR, including the batch file, oligos files and taxa related files.

-R code: contains and Rmarkdown document for all statistics run for the manuscript and the environmental file used for PERMANOVA in PRIMER-E with PerMANOVA+

-Raw Data: contains all raw data files needed to run analyses (wih the exception of sequence data available in SRA)
+blastn: Contains batch file for running blastn analysis with custom oomycete database